Back to blog

 That does not mean the model should independently bind or price complex risk.
 In regulated and high-value contexts, AI should make the review package better: clearer evidence, faster document comparison, more consistent appetite checks, and fewer missed red flags.
 The underwriter still owns judgment, exceptions, and accountability.

 Fraud detection is a natural fit for machine learning because the patterns are subtle and constantly changing.
-The NAIC cites Coalition Against Insurance Fraud estimates that insurance fraud costs businesses and consumers $308.6 billion a year in the United States.
+The NAIC cites Coalition Against Insurance Fraud estimates that insurance fraud costs businesses and consumers hundreds of billions of dollars each year in the United States.
 That scale makes even modest improvements in triage quality meaningful.

 A practical fraud system should not treat an AI score as a verdict.
 It should rank review queues, show the signals behind the ranking, compare a case with similar historical patterns, and route suspicious files to trained investigators.
 The objective is better prioritization, not opaque denial.

 For generative AI, fraud teams also need to watch the input side.
 Synthetic documents, manipulated photos, and AI-written narratives can make old manual checks weaker.
-That pushes insurers toward stronger provenance checks, document validation, image forensics, and reviewer tooling.
+That pushes insurers toward stronger provenance checks, document validation, image forensics, reviewer tooling, and incident review.
+Adjacent financial-services patterns appear in NextPage's machine learning guide for fraud detection and credit risk.

 AI assistants can help service teams answer policy questions, summarize past interactions, draft emails, explain claim status, and hand off complex requests.
 The best assistants are grounded in approved documents and live policy context rather than generic model memory.